Tim R. Snoke, Secretary-Treasurer

-As part of a long-term effort to reduce basement backups, sewer overflows, and to improve creek bank stabilization, MSD Project Clear is constructing a project to replace approximately 4,000 feet of sewer and stabilize approximately 210 feet of a natural creek in the City of Chesterfield.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to replace approximately 4,000 feet of undersized wastewater sewers.
+In addition, this project will reduce creek bank erosion and improve water flow by stabilizing approximately 210 feet of a natural creek in the City of Chesterfield.

 Watch Project Presentation Public meeting - July 27, 2021

-MSD Project Clear is investing approximately $3 million into the sewers in the City of Chesterfield with this project to alleviate basement backups and clean up our local waterways.
-The Saylesville (12200) project will increase the size of the wastewater sewer which will reduce basement backups and prevent sewer overflows in this area.
+MSD Project Clear is investing approximately $3.9 million into the sewers in the City of Chesterfield, with this project to alleviate basement backups and clean up our local waterways.
+The Saylesville (12200) project will increase the size of the wastewater sewers, which will reduce basement backups and prevent sewer overflows in this area.

 Additionally, this project was merged with an identified and budgeted stormwater capital improvement project to stabilize some creek bank erosion along Boxford Court, promoting the health of the natural water environment and protecting the nearby private properties from future creek erosion.